Sofia Manner: Club career

 Manner signed with FC Honka in 2021 in Espoo.

 In 2022, Manner signed with UMF Fjölnir of Iceland's 1. deild karla, where she was the starting goalkeeper and played 10 games.

 She returned to FC Honka in 2023, where she allowed the least goals in the league during the season.
 Manner was named Player of the Month in April and won Goalkeeper of the Month twice.
 She recorded 10 clean sheets and was named to the All-Star team by Yle.
 She was awarded Goalkeeper of the Year and was also nominated for the Best Player Award.

 On 1 December 2023, Manner signed with National Women's Soccer League club Orlando Pride on a two-year deal, with an option for an additional year.
 She became the first player to transfer from Finland's Kansallinen Liiga to the NWSL, and it was reported that the transfer fee was the highest received in the history of the Kansallinen Liiga.
-Manner made her Pride debut on July 7, 2024, in the NWSL x Liga MX Femenil Summer Cup.
+Manner made her Pride debut on 7 July 2024, in the NWSL x Liga MX Femenil Summer Cup.
 She saved three shots during the match and one in the ensuing penalty shootout that occurred after the end of regulation.
 She did not make any further appearances in her time with Orlando.

 On 14 January 2025, Manner was transferred to Northern Super League club AFC Toronto for an undisclosed fee ahead of the league's inaugural season.
+In July 2026, she agreed to a mutual termination of her contract, in order to pursue another opportunity in Europe.